cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The primary difference from the base case is that the `psk` and `psk_id` values are used as `ikm` inputs to the KDF (instead of using the empty string).

-The PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
+The PSK MUST have at least 32 bytes of entropy and SHOULD be of length Nh bytes or longer.
 See {{security-psk}} for a more detailed discussion.

 ~~~~~
 def SetupPSKS(pkR, info, psk, psk_id):